-- 16.4.1 To determine whether a proposed PPP agreement is in the best interests of an institution, the accounting officer must undertake a feasibility study that - (a) explains the strategic and operational benefits of the PPP agreement for the institution in terms of the institution's strategic objectives and government policy; - (b) describes in specific terms - (i) the nature of the institutional function concerned; - (ii) the extent to which this function, both legally and by nature, can be performed by a private party in terms of a PPP agreement; and - (iii) what other forms of PPP agreement were considered, and how the proposed form was selected; - (c) assesses whether the agreement will - (i) provide value for money; - (ii) be affordable for the institution; and - (iii) transfer appropriate technical, operational and financial risk to the private party. - (d) includes any relevant information, figures and the economic criteria used to justify these assessments; and
+- 16.4.1 To determine whether a proposed PPP agreement is in the best interests of an institution, the accounting officer or the accounting authority must undertake a feasibility study that- - (a) explains the strategic and operational benefits of the PPP agreement for the institution in terms of the institution's strategic objectives and government policy;

-(e) explains the capacity of the institution to effectively enforce the agreement, including to monitor and regulate implementation of and performance in terms of the agreement.
+- (b) describes in specific terms - - (i) the nature of the institutional function concerned; - (ii) the extent to which this function, or the use of state property, both legally and by nature, can be performed by a private party in terms of a PPP agreement; and - (iii) what other forms of PPP agreement were considered, and how the proposed form was selected; - (c) assesses whether the agreement will - - (i) provide value for money; - (ii) be affordable for the institution; and - (iii) transfer appropriate technical, operational and financial risk to the private party. - (d) includes any relevant information, figures and the economic criteria used to justify these assessments; and - (e) explains the capacity of the institution to effectively enforce the agreement, including to monitor and regulate implementation of and performance in terms of the agreement.